ards3-80/strawberry/docs/devcontainer_db.md

 ### Priority: Environment Setup Migration

-**IMPORTANT:** Move environment variable setup (.env creation) from health check script to devcontainer lifecycle hooks:
+**IMPORTANT:** Environment variable setup (.env creation) is only required for local/manual development.
+In standard Codespaces or CI/CD workflows, environment variables are injected via GitHub secrets and `.env` is not needed.
+After the db health script is successfully upgraded to rely solely on injected secrets, remove any `.env` creation logic from devcontainer lifecycle hooks and scripts.

 - **Why**: Environment setup is an initialization concern, not a health check concern
 - **Impact**: Improved reliability, cleaner separation of concerns
-- **Implementation**: Use devcontainer postCreateCommand or initializeCommand to create .env
+- **Implementation**: Use devcontainer postCreateCommand or initializeCommand to create .env only for local/manual setups.
+For Codespaces/GitHub secrets, rely on injected environment variables.
 - **Benefit**: Health check script remains focused on its core purpose
 - **Status**: High priority, blocks other improvements